nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Well, you kid yourself too sometimes, Lindy."

 That seemed to kindle something in her that flared and persisted like fire.
 "I know it---and I'll never be happy while I do.
 Oh, I see what he meant all right---I tell myself things, things about you.
 I tell myself I don't even want to see you any more---that you can't be really liking me after I let you pick me up---yes, that's what it was, a pick-up---that night in Manhattan Casino.
 I tell myself I hate you for grabbing me up on the street that Sunday.
-Lies---all of 'em.
+Lies---all of &rsquo;em.
 I liked it.
 I've been wild to see you.
 And the only thing I hate about you is the thing that keeps you from telling me what I'd give both ears to hear.
 But no---you wouldn't do that, because?"---her voice was all scorn---"just because you're hard and it's soft to fall for a girl."
 Her eyes filled, and she turned her face away, biting her lip.

 To save his life, he could not utter a word.